nisheetkaran/WAW-WasteAgainstWaste/README.md

     layers.Dense(num_classes)
 ])
 ```
-### 5. Compiling the model
+### 6. Compiling the model
-Using `tf.keras.optimizers.Adam` optimizer to implement adam's algorithm and `tf.keras.losses.SparseCategoricalCrossentropy` to compute the crossentropy loss between the labels and predictions.
-To view training and validation accuracy for each training epoch,we are passing the metrics argument to `Model.compile`.
+Using `Adam` optimizer to implement adam's algorithm which inturn increases efficiency of our model and `SparseCategoricalCrossentropy` to compute the crossentropy loss between the labels and predictions.
+To view training and validation accuracy for each training epoch, we are passing the metrics argument to `Model.compile`.

 ```python
 model.compile(optimizer='adam',
              loss=tf.keras.losses.SparseCategoricalCrossentropy(from_logits=True),
              metrics=['accuracy'])
 ```
-### 6. Model summary
+### 7. Model summary
 It's good to view all the layers of the network using the model's `Model.summary` method, it gives us a clarity and status of models.
 How many of our total params are Trainable and how many are not.
+Also, it shows the output shape after applying layers to the dataset.

 ```python
 model.summary()
 ```
-### 7. Training the model
+### 8. Training the model

 We already reached adequate amount of accuracy on implementing our algorithm three to four times but, our confidence level/percentage for checking on external test images was low, so increasing number of epocs helped us in reaching the confidence level close to that we wanted our model to have.